-Completion rates can be found by dividing the number of respondents who completed the survey by the total number of participants of the survey ( the ones who entered the survey).
+Completion rates can be found by dividing the number of respondents who completed the survey by the total number of participants ( the ones who entered the survey).

-For example, you sent out 1000 emails, 300 of them entered the survey while 200 completed it, then the completion rate would be 66.67%.
+For example, if you sent out 1000 emails, 300 of them entered the survey, while 200 completed it, the completion rate would be 66.67%.
 For the same scenario, the response rate would be 30%.

-If there is a huge disparity between the number of participants who completed the survey and the ones who attended it, then it’s time to revamp your survey and make it more engaging so that the respondents find it worthwhile and complete it successfully.
+Suppose there is a huge disparity between the number of participants who completed the survey and those who attended it.
+In that case, it’s time to revamp your survey and make it more engaging so that the respondents find it worthwhile and complete it successfully.

 Importance Of Calculating The Survey Response Rate

 Calculating the survey response rate before extracting and using the data collected during your survey is essential.
 If the response rate is too low, there is a scope for a considerable margin of error, making your data collection efforts futile.